MicrosoftDocs/bingmaps-docs/BingMaps/sdk-native/map-control-concepts/index.md

 ---
-title: "Map Control Concepts | Microsoft Docs" ms.author: "pablocan"
+title: "Map Control Concepts and Examples| Microsoft Docs" ms.author: "pablocan"
 ---

-# Map Control Concepts
+# Map Control Concepts and Examples

 The Bing Maps SDK allows you to display a map in your application.
 Below, you will find the major set of concepts and examples to help you get started.